princeoftm/Blockchain-NOTES/Compiler-Bugs /Fullinliner-order-of-evaluation/Readme.md

 In solidity optimizer steps are used to efficiently optimize the compilation process.It works by r works by refining the unoptimized IR produced by the code generator in discrete steps, each one receiving the output of the previous one.
 The order of steps is determined by the step sequence.

 What do you need-
-1)An optimizer sequence that does not prepare the  prerequesites for Fullinliner.
+1)An optimizer sequence that does not prepare the  prerequesites for Fullinliner or the expression inliner.
-2)An Nested-Function call
+2)An Nested-Function call with side effects
 3)Solidity Optimizer level between 0.6.7 and 0.8.21

 1)Examples with inline assembly